johnno1962/InjectionLite/README.md

 [InjectionIII](https://github.com/johnno1962/InjectionIII)
 application for use in the simulator or unsandboxed macOS.

-Simply add this package to your project and when you save a source file (somewhere in your home directory), this package attempts to find how to recompile the file from the most recent build log, creates a dynamic library and loads it,
+Simply add this package to your project and add "Other Linker Flags" -Xlinker -interposable to the build settings of the targets of your project.
+When you launch your app and save a source file (somewhere in your home directory), this package attempts to find how to recompile the file from the most recent build log, creates a dynamic library and loads it,